Monagh River

 The Monagh River is a river in Ireland.
 The river flows through three counties: Westmeath, Offaly and Meath.
 The river is also connected to other rivers in the area including Milltown River in Westmeath, and the Yellow River on the Meath–Offaly border.
-The mouth of the river is 0.7 miles (1.12 km) south of Castlejordan while the head of the river is 0.2 miles (0.32 km) east of Smithstown.
+The mouth of the river is 1.12 km (0.7 miles) south of Castlejordan while the head of the river is 0.32 km (0.2 miles) east of Smithstown.